Powers of numbers behave in surprising ways. Take a look at some of these and try to explain why they are true.

 Find a cuboid (with edges of integer values) that has a surface area of exactly 100 square units.
 Is there more than one?
-Can you
+Can you find them all?

 How many more miles must the car travel before the numbers on the milometer and the trip meter contain the same digits in the same order?

 Choose four consecutive whole numbers.
 Multiply the first and last numbers together.
 Multiply the middle pair together.
 What do you notice?